elad/node-imagemagick-native/README.md

 ## Installation

+<a name='installation-unix'></a>

-### Linux / Mac
+### Linux / Mac OS X

-Install [Imagemagick](http://www.imagemagick.org/) with headers before installing this module.
+Install [ImageMagick](http://www.imagemagick.org/) with headers before installing this module.
-Tested with ImageMagick 6.7.7 on CentOS6 and MacOS10.7, Ubuntu12.04 .
+Tested with ImageMagick 6.7.7 on CentOS 6 and Mac OS X Lion, Ubuntu 12.04 .

     brew install imagemagick